 When couples (especially young ones) come in for marriage therapy, they usually believe that it is the other person who needs to change.
 If only it would work!
 First of all, most people don’t want to change.
 And even if they want to, more often than not true and lasting change is so difficult and painful that people resist it with all their might.

 However, change is possible.
 From my work with couples I’ve come to the conclusion that there are two levels of changes in relationships.

 One level of change – the surface level

-One constitutes changes on a surface level, changes that don’t touch the deeper structures of personality or the core issues.
+This level constitutes changes more on a surface, changes that don’t touch the deeper structures of personality or the core issues.
 This can be something as simple as holding your partner’s hand in public (if this is something that is important for her/him).
 It can also be bringing flowers, acknowledging something nice they did for us, helping around the house, putting your socks into a hamper, or pouring water into the dishes in the sink.
 Although changes like these might seem insignificant, they can actually shift a relationship considerably and increase the satisfaction of both partners.
 According to Gottman’s research, for each negative interaction, a couple needs to have five positive interactions (a compliment, acknowledgement, gratitude, a nice gesture, acts of attention, kindness, maybe a little present) to restore a positive attitude.
 This is the first level of change.
 On this level we can ask and expect that our partners will accommodate our needs and desires as long as we ourselves are willing to accommodate their own needs and desires.